 FERPA requires that CMI obtain your written consent prior to the disclosure of personally identifiable information from your child's education records.
 However, CMI may disclose appropriately designated "directory information" without written consent, unless you have advised CMI to the contrary in accordance with CMI's procedures.
-If you want to limit the disclosure of directory information about your child, please advise the school by August 20.
+If you want to limit or opt out of the disclosure of directory information about your child, you may opt out by selecting the opt out checkbox on your PowerSchool enrollment forms.
+If you have questions or need assistance you can contact frontdesk@cmipcs.org.
+Directory information is defined as any, some, or all of the following: student first name, student last name, student grade level, parent or guardian first and last name(s), family email address, parent or guardian phone number.